Color--Phase Separation for Mixed Random Operators in Two-Speed Stochastic Klein--Gordon Systems: The resonant cubic symbols: colored Wick algebra and phase estimates

-We shall repeatedly use the following coefficient criterion, which is the same dyadic hypercontractive criterion used in the main text.
+We shall use the following dyadic criterion several times.
+It is stated here in the form needed in this appendix.

-\begin{lemma}[Coefficient-to-path-space criterion] Let \(Z\) be a spatially homogeneous random distribution whose Fourier coefficients belong to a fixed finite sum of Wiener chaoses of bounded order.
-Suppose that, for some \(p\in\R\), every \(\eps>0\), and some small \(\eta>0\),
+\begin{lemma}[Coefficient-to-path-space criterion] Let \(Z_\Lambda\) be spatially homogeneous random distributions on \(\T^3\), uniformly belonging to a finite sum of homogeneous Wiener chaoses of order at most \(m\).
+Suppose that for some \(p\in\R\), some \(0<\eta\le1/2\), and every small \(\eps>0\),